Want to do better than $7.25 at the federal minimum wage at a stressful part-time or full-time job?

 You have options to earn good money at a fun job without spending years toward a degree or working more hours than you want.

-Many of these $20 an hour jobs only require you to have a high school diploma (no degree!) or equivalent, and some you can work online from home.
+Many of these jobs only require you to have a high school diploma (no degree!) or equivalent, and some you can work online from home.

-We’ve put together this list of 31 jobs that pay $20 an hour so that you can start earning money right away and get started on your path to financial security.
+We’ve put together this list of 29 jobs that pay better wages so that you can start earning good money right away and get started on your path to financial security.

 Quick Picks: Best Jobs For Higher Pay

-Now we have many options for earning $20+ an hour, but I’m sure you’re wondering what your best bet is!
+Now I have many options for earning $20 per hour or more, but I’m sure you’re wondering what your best bet is!

 - Highest Earning Potential – Online Bookkeeping